 The kitchen and dining area feature floor to ceiling windows, and a balcony that looks down into the courtyard at basement level below.

-Across from this balcony is another narrow balcony opposite, which is part of the children's bedroom.
+Across from this balcony is another narrow balcony opposite, which is part of the kids' bedroom.
 Down below the master bedroom is visible, opening into the courtyard space.
 It demonstrates how a small courtyard space can feed light into four spaces at two heights; the kitchen, dining room, corridor and kids room above, as well as the master suite below.

 The house can be entirely opened up during warmer weather, blurring the line between the inside and out.